Archives | Mountain bike night rides offers a new view of Jay B. Starkey Wilderness Park

 Hardies, who is a physics professor at St. Petersburg College, has been the trail boss for about three and a half years.
 He also heads up star gazing nights at Starkey Park with members of the Pasco County Astronomy Club.
 Those have been put on hold because of the pandemic.

-“Three sections make up the trail, so there’s lots of options for different rides,” said Hardies, adding that a proposal was recently put forth to add another loop that would add 10 miles to the trail.
+“Three sections make up the trail, so there are lots of options for different rides,” said Hardies, adding that a proposal was recently put forth to add another loop that would add 10 miles to the trail.

 Whether new or seasoned, Hardies suggests riders familiarize themselves with the trail during the day before coming out for a night ride.